-1) The easiest option may well be to simply leave them in the ground assuming they are growing in a well drained soil which will not freeze, (clay soils are not ideal for this method).
-Assuming this is the ideal choice for you then you will need to wait for the foliage on your carrots to die down naturally, then protect the surface of the soil above the carrots with either a wooden board, or some heavy duty polythene sheeting.
-Then you should insulate over the top of the cover with a minimum of a 12 inch thick layer of hay or straw, before finally securing this in place using chicken wire or mesh.
+1) The easiest option may well be to simply leave them in the ground assuming they are growing in a well-drained soil which will not freeze, (clay soils are not ideal for this method).
+Assuming this is the ideal choice for you then you will need to wait for the foliage on your carrots to die down naturally, then protect the surface of the soil above the carrots with either a wooden board or some heavy-duty polythene sheeting.
+Then you should insulate over the top of the cover with a minimum of a 12-inch thick layer of hay or straw, before finally securing this in place using chicken wire or mesh.
 You can then harvest your crop as required over the Winter months.
-The disadvantage to this method is that the crop is still vulnerable to pest damage, and if you need to rotavate, plough and manure your land ready for the following spring the carrots presence will prevent you being able to do this.
+The disadvantage to this method is that the crop is still vulnerable to pest damage, and if you need to rotavate, plow and manure your land ready for the following spring the carrots presence will prevent you being able to do this.

 3) Carrots can be stored outdoors after lifting, by placing a layer of 7 inches (or more) of straw in a sheltered spot and forming a heap of carrots on top of the straw.
-Next you will need to cover the mounded carrots with a further 7 inches of straw, and then cover this with at least 6 inches of soil taken from around the base of the mound to allow for drainage.
-Some people also ensure that some of the straw layer protrudes through the soil covering the mound to facilitate better drainage, but this is optional.
+Next, you will need to cover the mounded carrots with a further 7 inches of straw, and then cover this with at least 6 inches of soil taken from around the base of the mound to allow for drainage.
+Some people also ensure that some of the straw layers protrude through the soil covering the mound to facilitate better drainage, but this is optional.